heriwr/heriwr.github.io/docs/core-rules/plain-term-rules.md

 Whenever you buy something, you roll 1d6 and if the result is 1 you downgrade your currency.
 The smallest amount of currency you can have is a handful of copper coins and the most is a chest of gold.

 There are four stages of currency: handful (petty), pouch (1 slot), sack (2 slots) and chest (4 slots).
 A chest of copper coins can be traded for a handful of silver coins.

+Each piece of Armour reduces the maximum damage done to you by 1, up to a maximum of 3.

+Armour is consumable.
+When a piece of armour is struck, roll 1d6 and if the result is 1, that piece of armour is gone.

 ## Combat